melihteke/Wine-Review-App/README.md

 # flask-test-heroku
 This repo is only used for testing Heroku Paas.

-This will be the first deployment with Heroku CI
+This will be the first deployment with Heroku CICD